rapid7/insightconnect-plugins/carbon_black_response/help.md

 ##### Input

-_This action does not contain any inputs._
+_This trigger does not contain any inputs._

 ##### Output